Range & Interquartile Range (IQR) Calculator

 Formula: IQR = Q3 - Q1

 IQR is more robust than range as it's not affected by extreme values.
-It's commonly used to identify outliers.
+It's commonly used to identify outliers and is a key component in tools like the box plot generator for data visualization.

 Tips